 It makes things taste better.
 Have you ever drank from plastic or stainless steel bottles and tasted the plastic or metallic flavor from which you are drinking?
 This occurs because it is actually seeping into your water due to the solubility of the plastic and steel.
 This is both harmful to your health and unpleasant.
 When using borosilicate glass the liquid inside remains pure, and because borosilicate glass has low solubility, it keeps your beverage free from contamination.

 Glass is not just glass

 While the different variations may look similar, they are not the same.
 Borosilicate glass is a significant upgrade from traditional glass, and these differences can make a big impact on both your personal health and the environment when compounded over time.

 We’ve designed Kablo bottles so that you can maximize the health benefits of drinking water.
 A wide mouth provides ample room for ice cubes, fruit or herb infusions, and you may use your Kablo bottle to steep your favorite tea or coffee (safely).
 It saves time and money because you can prepare and enjoy your own beverages in advance, instead of buying pre-bottled health tonics and pressed juices in plastic disposable containers.
 It takes time to transition to a greener, more conscious lifestyle.
 But with the right mindset and concentrated effort, we can all get there.
 An eco-friendly water bottle is just one step we can take towards a smarter, more sustainable lifestyle.

 p.s. have you joined our newsletter yet?
-Subscribe to get occasional updates with green-living tips, stories from people who inspire us, special promos and more.
-It's forever free, and we only send good stuff.
-Promise.
+Subscribe for occasional updates with green-living tips, stories from people who inspire us, special promos and more.

 You can also follow along on Instagram: @kablo_official